gmorae/gmorae/README.md

 ### Hi there! 😄👋

-My name is Gabriel Moraes and I have been working as a web developer since 2017 and I am currently a front end development at [Comuniverse](https://comuniverse.com.br) and [Tokio Marine Seguradora](https://www.tokiomarine.com.br/).
+My name is Gabriel Moraes and I have been working as a web developer since 2017 and I am currently a front end development at [Comuniverse](https://comuniverse.com.br) and [Stefanini](https://stefanini.com/pt-br).

 I am passionate about teaching and learning in programming.